cswartzvi/hamilton/examples/module_overrides/README.md

 ```

-In this case Hamilton will raise an error since we cannot have two same named functions in the DAG.
+In this case Apache Hamilton will raise an error since we cannot have two same named functions in the DAG.

 We have a handy flag for you to allow the later imported module to overwrite the previous same-named functions: